KenKundert/inform/doc/user.rst

 If either section contains %, it is replaced by the value.

-Converting truth to a string returns 'yes' or 'no'.
 Converting truth to a Boolean returns True or False.

 **Examples**::